fernandoescolar/vscode-solution-explorer/README.md

 ## Requirements

-You have to open a folder with at least solution file (".sln") in the root path.
+You have to open a folder with at least one solution file (".sln") in the root path.

+Or you can create a new one by clicking with the rigth mouse button.

 ## License